Graphic designer in Brussels specialising in visual identity, editorial design and photography

 Collaboration

-As a graphic designer, editorial designer and photographer based in Brussels, I collaborate with institutions, companies, cultural organisations and artists on visual communication projects in Belgium and internationally.
+As a graphic designer, editorial designer and photographer based in Brussels, I collaborate with institutions, companies, cultural organisations and artists on visual identities, editorial publications and communication projects in Belgium and internationally.

-My areas of work include visual identity, graphic design, editorial design, institutional communication, art direction and photography.
+My areas of expertise include visual identity, editorial design, layout design, institutional communication, art direction and photography.

-I am available for freelance assignments, creative collaborations or new professional opportunities.
+Available for freelance assignments, creative collaborations or a new professional opportunity.

 I highly recommend Hugues de Castillo as a Graphic Designer.
 Hugues worked for many years with our firm (DALDEWOLF), having held this position on a full-time basis.
 In this role, he was able to apply his graphic design skills to the development of our brand, culture and objectives.
 He set up graphic supports and visuals for our legal services and promotional missions, in line with our marketing strategy.
 He created graphic elements (visuals, flyers, reports, PowerPoint, etc.) using visual creation tools, and was responsible for the design and layout of these various media.
 Hugues has made a decisive contribution to promoting our firm, its image and its services.
 His main professional qualities?
 Discernment, precision and taste.
 Not to mention a solid musical culture.